Snowy peaks of Savoy

 The Savoyard version mainly uses Beaufort, Abondance, and Savoy Emmental.
 The Swiss version (moitié-moitié) uses Gruyère and Vacherin Fribourgeois.

-A country bread with a thick crust, stale for 24 hours, is ideal so it doesn't get lost at the bottom of the pot!
+A country bread with a thick crust, 24 hours stale, is ideal so it doesn't get lost at the bottom of the pot!

-Add a teaspoon of cornstarch (Maïzena) dissolved in a little cold wine or kirsch when you are heating the wine.
+Add a teaspoon of cornstarch (Maïzena) diluted in a little cold wine or kirsch when you heat the wine.

 What is the "croûtion"?

-It is the grilled cheese crust that remains at the bottom of the pot at the end of the fondue.
-Many consider it the best part!
+It's the grilled cheese crust that remains at the bottom of the pot at the end of the fondue.
+Many consider it the best piece!

-Yes, you can replace the bacon bits with Bündnerfleisch (air-dried beef) or smoked tofu for a vegetarian version, as the smoky flavor is crucial.
+Yes, you can replace the bacon bits with Bresaola (viande des Grisons) or smoked tofu for a vegetarian version, as the smoky taste is crucial.

 Reblochon (tartiflette), Beaufort (fondue), Savoy Raclette, and Tome des Bauges are the pillars of our gastronomy.

-Look at the seal: it must be green (farmhouse) for optimal quality, meaning the cheese is made on the farm with milk from a single herd.
+Look at the pellet: it must be green (farmhouse) for optimal quality, meaning the cheese is made on the farm with milk from a single herd.

 Where to learn these techniques on-site?

 Many inns and farms offer workshops.
-Consult our Gourmet Addresses section.
+See our Gourmet Addresses section.

 Ready to Take on the Culinary Challenge?

-Whether you're returning from an epic ascent or simply wish to warm your home, Savoie invites itself to your table.
+Whether you are returning from an epic climb or simply want to warm your home, Savoy invites itself to your table.